LizeethGaytan/lizeethgaytan.github.io/README.md

 # lizeethgaytan
 Portfolio Website
-Using Google Domains and Google Sites.
+Using Google Domains, Webflow and hosted on Github.
 This is a work in progress.